 Neil Hunter was the youngest sailor to compete in the 35th America’s Cup in Bermuda in 2017, where he was also part of the British team that won the Youth America’s Cup.
 He subsequently competed in the 36th America’s Cup in Auckland earlier this year.
-This will be his third consecutive season with the Great Britain SailGP Team.
+This is his third consecutive season with Emirates Team GBR.

 Hunter grew up on the Isle of Arran on Scotland’s west coast so was never too far from the sea.
 His racing career began at the age of 13, firstly in the RS Fevas, but quickly progressing into the International 420 youth class and Scottish RYA’s 420 squad, then onto the 29er class.